qmcs/qmcs.github.io/content/articles/012-anonymous.rst

 We all have a story to share, and most of the times we learn from our mistakes but I believe we can learn from other people's mistakes too.

 The facts are laid out but I think it's all about making the right choice by figuring out if the positive aspects of this ideas outweigh the negative.

+For those who'd like to give it a try,